-Craig Criminal charges are pending against a 21-year-old Meeker man who was arrested Thursday after he allegedly pointed a loaded assault rifle at a deputy's head, the Rio Blanco County Sheriff's Office reported.
+A 21-year-old Meeker man was arrested today after he allegedly pointed a loaded assault rifle at a deputy’s head, the Rio Blanco County Sheriff’s Office reported.

-Charles Allen Seals was arrested on charges of first-degree assault on a police officer, menacing, violation of bail bonds conditions, contributing to the delinquency of a minor and reckless endangerment.
+Charles Allen Seals, 21, was arrested on charges of first-degree assault on a police officer, menacing, violating of a bail bonds conditions, contributing to the delinquency of a minor and reckless endangerment.

-The charges stem from a bizarre and potentially dangerous incident that began just after midnight 11 miles east of Meeker, on Rio Blanco Road 57, also known as Miller Creek.
+The charges stem from a bizarre incident that began just after midnight 11 miles east of Meeker, on Rio Blanco Road 57, also known as Miller Creek.

 The Rio Blanco County Communications Center received a report at 12:02 a.m. of multiple gunshots being fired from a vehicle heading southbound on RBR 57.
 The female reporting the gunfire told authorities she believed passengers of a pickup truck were shooting at livestock, the Sheriff’s Office reported.

 A deputy made contact with a white Dodge truck driven by 22-year-old Meeker man Tyler James Tafoya.
-Two passengers were in the front seat of the vehicle, Kassandra Rieke, 20, also of Meeker, and a 17-year-old male.
+Two passengers were in the front seat of the vehicle, Kassandra Rieke, 20, also of Meeker, and a 17-year-old male juvenile.

 Deputies reported that Seals was lying down in the back seat.

-He was allegedly holding an AR-15 assault rifle - a weapon that can be legally purchased - and then pointed the gun at the deputy.
+He was allegedly holding an AR-15 assault rifle, and then pointed the gun at the deputy.

 “Seals pointed the weapon at the deputy’s forehead and told him to turn around because he was going to shoot him,” the Sheriff’s Office reported.